Axway/mft-convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Default_SEND_template_concepts.md

     of the SEND command
 - The actions to
     be performed locally:
     - Call when transferring
-        to a user-written "file EXIT" task
+        to a user- written "file EXIT" task
     - Action to be
         taken on the data handled by the monitor during the transfer: translation, compression
     - Action performed
         by the monitor on the file sent, after the transfer
     - Call to a procedure
         to be executed on completion of the transfer, etc
 - Miscellaneous parameters
     controlling the execution of transfers, including:
     - Authorized
         time slot
     - Default user
         id associated with transfers

 <span id="About_default_SEND_parameters"></span>